Use Neon Auth with Next.js (UI Components)

 ```typescript

-import { neonAuthMiddleware } from "@neondatabase/neon-js/auth/next";
+import { auth } from '@/lib/auth/server';

-export default neonAuthMiddleware({
+export default auth.middleware({

 // Redirects unauthenticated users to sign-in page

-loginUrl: "/auth/sign-in",
+loginUrl: '/auth/sign-in',

 });